+ESL COMMUNICATION SKILLS

-- 1001.
-ESL Communication Skills.
-The goal of this course is to improve ESL students' oral and aural interactive skills in speaking, giving presentations, pronunciation, listening and American idiomatic usage so that they may become more participatory in their classes and integrate more readily with their native English-speaking peers.
-It is designed to meet the needs of both undergraduate and graduate students who may be fully competent in their field of study yet require specialized training in order to effectively communicate in an American classroom setting.
-The course is noncredit and no-fee, and is transcripted as pass or fail.
-ESL Program approval is required, and students may apply online at smu.edu/esl. - 1002.
-ESL Communication Skills II.
+The goal of this course is to improve ESL students' oral and aural interactive skills in speaking, giving presentations, pronunciation, listening, and American idiomatic usage so that they may become more participatory in their classes and integrate more readily with their native English-speaking peers.
+It is designed to meet the needs of undergraduate and graduate students who may be fully competent in their field of study yet require specialized training to effectively communicate in an American classroom setting.
+The course is free of charge, noncredit bearing, and transcripted as pass or fail.
+Prerequisite: ESL Program approval required.

+ESL COMMUNICATION SKILLS II

 Building on skills developed in ESL 1001, students make use of their knowledge and practice to explore various aspects of American studies.
-In addition to speaking and presentation skills, reading and writing are also exploited as a means for students to gain a deeper understanding of American culture, customs, attitudes and idiomatic use of the language.
+In addition to speaking and presentation skills, reading and writing are also exploited as a means for students to gain a deeper understanding of American culture, customs, attitudes, and idiomatic use of the language.
 The course is noncredit and no-fee, and is transcripted as pass or fail.
 ESL 1001 is recommended as a precursor but is not a prerequisite.
-ESL Program approval is required, and students may apply online at smu.edu/esl. - 1300, 1301, 1302.
-ESL Rhetoric.
-The ESL sequence of first-year writing aims to provide students with the tools they will need to successfully complete writing assignments required of them during their University coursework.
-The ultimate goal of ESL Rhetoric is to bring students' analytical reading and writing skills in line with the standards expected of their native English-speaking peers.
-In addition to the principles of effective writing taught in regular rhetoric classes, ESL Rhetoric students are given extra practice in vocabulary development, grammar skills, standard American English pronunciation and conversational fluency.
-The 1302 courses are specially designed around themes that are pertinent to the realities and experiences of non-native speakers of English.
-ESL sections of rhetoric grant students the same amount of credit as do regular rhetoric classes, and "ESL" will not appear on the transcript.
-ESL Program approval is required. - 20XX.
-Intensive English Program (IEP).
-All 2000-level courses are exclusive to IEP.
+Prerequisite: ESL Program approval required.

+ESL 20XX (0)

+INTENSIVE ENGLISH PROGRAM

+All 2000-level ESL courses are exclusive to the Intensive English Program.
 This multilevel, yearlong program is designed to prepare students and professionals for academic success at the university level.
-The course of study consists of English for Academic Purposes, TOEFL-related skills and American culture.
+The course of study consists of English for academic purposes, TOEFL-related skills, and American culture.
 It is open to currently enrolled and newly incoming students, as well as to those not affiliated with SMU.
-On-campus housing and meals are available during the six-week summer term.
-This is a noncredit, nontranscripted program, and separate tuition fees will be charged.
-ESL Program approval is required, and the application package may be downloaded via the IEP link at smu.edu/esl. - 3001.
-Advanced Grammar for Writers.
+On-campus housing and meals are available during the 6-week summer term.
+This is a noncredit, nontranscripted program, and separate tuition fees are charged.
+Prerequisite: ESL Program approval required.

+ADVANCED GRAMMAR FOR WRITERS

 This course helps students develop their grammar and writing skills within the context of academic readings.
 Problem areas of English grammar and style are explored through periodic assignments, research documentation methods, and a final research project.
+The course is free of charge, noncredit bearing, and transcripted as pass or fail.
+Prerequisite: ESL Program approval required.

+ADVANCED ACADEMIC WRITING

-The course is free of charge, noncredit bearing, and will appear on the transcript as pass or fail.
-ESL Program approval is required, and students may apply online at smu.edu/esl. - 3002.
-Advanced Academic Writing.
-Building on principles of grammar and style covered in ESL 3001, this course helps students further improve the writing skills needed for their particular academic careers using academic texts as a basis for out-of-class writing assignments and a final research project.
-The course is free of charge, noncredit bearing, and will appear on the transcript as pass or fail.
-ESL Program approval is required, and students may apply online at smu.edu/esl.
+Building on principles of grammar and style covered in ESL 3001, this course helps students further improve the writing skills needed for their particular academic careers, using academic texts as a basis for out-of-class writing assignments and a final research project.
+The course is free of charge, noncredit bearing, and transcripted as pass or fail.
+Prerequisite: ESL Program approval required.

-4001.
-ESL Pronunciation Skills.
+ESL PRONUNCIATION SKILLS

 Students improve their pronunciation by focusing on sentence stress, rhythm, intonation, and body language while learning to mimic American speech patterns.
 With the instructor's assistance and extensive individual feedback, students develop personal strategies and exercises to become more aware of their own weaknesses.
-The course is free of charge, noncredit bearing, and will appear on the transcript as pass or fail.
-ESL Program approval is required, and students may apply online at smu.edu/esl.
+The course is free of charge, noncredit bearing, and transcripted as pass or fail.
+Prerequisite: ESL Program approval required.